rastewu/HR_Data_Insights/README.md

 **5. Attrition Rate by Gender by Age**
 *Gender Disparity in mid-career age groups:* The data shows that younger male employees (25-34 years) have a higher attrition rate compared to their female counterparts, which could be influenced by career progression opportunities or job market dynamics.

-Convergence in earlier career years: Attrition rates between genders tend to converge in the "Under 25" age group, possibly reflecting stabilizing factors such as work-life balance priorities or job satisfaction.
+*Convergence in earlier career years*: Attrition rates between genders tend to converge in the "Under 25" age group, possibly reflecting stabilizing factors such as work-life balance priorities or job satisfaction.

-Senior Age Group Variations: In the 55+ age group, attrition rates is higher in Males than in females, potentially due to different career lifecycle stages or organizational roles.
+*Senior Age Group Variations*: In the 55+ age group, attrition rates is higher in Males than in females, potentially due to different career lifecycle stages or organizational roles.

 Conclusion